Long story short

 CTRL Engineering developed a fully integrated spindle test bench by combining expertise in system design, motion control, and data acquisition.
 The backbone of the system was Beckhoff PLC and motion technology, providing deterministic control and a simple HMI.

-HIWIN servo drives enabled dynamic motion, while Vansichen Linear Technology contributed to the mechanical spindle system.
-To capture data, CTRL Engineering integrated NI USB-4432 devices—chosen for their ease of us and external triggering capabilities.
-This made it possible to synchronize every movement cycle with data recording.
-MathWorks support packages enabled researchers to immediately process results in MATLAB and Simulink, reducing manual steps.
+HIWIN servo drives enabled dynamic motion, and Vansichen Linear Technology contributed to the mechanical spindle system.
+The choice of NI USB-4432 devices by CTRL Engineering was driven by two key features: ease of use and external triggering capabilities.
+These devices were integrated into the system to facilitate data capture.
+This made it possible to synchronise every movement cycle with data recording.
+MathWorks support packages allowed researchers to process results immediately in MATLAB and Simulink, reducing the need for manual steps.

 Results: Reliable datasets for predictive maintenance